Navigating the continent involves understanding diverse terrains and evolving engineering traditions.

 Advanced driver safety standards and practices

-Prioritizing occupant protection through technology and education
+Prioritizing occupant protection through ADAS technology and education

 Defensive driving techniques